Face seal

-A face seal is a seal in which the sealing surfaces are normal to the axis of the seal.
+In mechanical engineering, a face seal is a seal in which the sealing surfaces are normal to the axis of the seal.
 Face seals are typically used in static applications and are used to prevent leakage in the radial direction with respect to the axis of the seal.
 Face seals are often located in a groove or cavity on a flange.
-Face Seals are a category of products where there is no dynamic movement on the part of either the Seal or the hardware surface.
+Face seals are a category of products where there is no dynamic movement on the part of either the seal or the hardware surface.

 ISO 8434 specifies the general and dimensional requirements for the design and performance of O-ring face seal connectors made of steel for tube outside diameters or hose inside diameters of 6 mm through 38 mm, inclusive.